-As of December 31, 2017, the assessment of the income tax returns of the Company's subsidiaries is as follows:
+As of December 31, 2018, the assessment status of income tax returns of the Company and subsidiaries were as follows:

-The assessment of income tax returns Subsidiary-Eurocharm Innovation Co., Ltd. Assessed and approved up to 2014 Subsidiary-Vietnam Precision Industrial No.1 Co., Ltd. Assessed and approved up to 2014
+The assessment of income tax returns Subsidiary-Eurocharm Innovation Co., Ltd. Assessed and approved up to 2016 Subsidiary- Vietnam Precision Industrial No.1 Co., Ltd. Assessed and approved up to 2016

-(23)Earnings per share
+(26)Earnings per share